 4. In some cases, where you have consented to us using your data, for example, where you subscribe to our email newsletter.

 Further details of how we will use your personal data are provided below.

-When you apply to create an account on our Website or App, we will need to collect the following details about you:
+When you apply to create an account at a credit union or on our Website or App, we will need to collect the following details about you:

 We will use this information for the purposes of processing your application and, if your application is successful, creating and managing your account and providing any products or services you request to you.
 If you have consented, we will also send our newsletter to you by email.

 You will not be able to apply to create an account or order products or services from us without providing this information.

 In order to process your application and before we fulfil your order and provide services, goods or financing to you, we will use the information you provided to create your account to undertake checks for the purposes of preventing fraud and money laundering, and to verify your identity.
 This may involve sharing your personal data with fraud prevention agencies.
 We will continue to carry out these checks on a regular basis while you are a customer of ours.